-Our ability to use our net operating loss carryforwards, or NOLs, and certain other tax attributes to offset future taxable income may be subject to certain limitations.
+\Our ability to use our net operating loss carryforwards, or NOLs, and certain other tax attributes to offset future taxable income may be subject to certain limitations.

-As of December 31, 2018, we had U.S. federal, state and foreign NOLs of approximately \$232.3 million, \$200.3 million and \$0.2 million, respectively, which begin to expire in various years starting with 2022, if not utilized.
-As of December 31, 2018, we also had federal and state research and development tax credit carryforwards of approximately \$6.5 million and \$4.0 million, respectively.
-Under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, or the Code, if a corporation undergoes an "ownership change," the corporation's ability to use its pre-change NOLs and other pre-change tax attributes, such as research tax credits, to offset its future post-change income and taxes may be limited.
+As of December 31, 2019 we had U.S. federal, state and foreign NOLs of approximately \$291.8 million, \$255.7 million and \$0.2 million, respectively, some of which begin to expire in various years starting with 2022, if not utilized.
+As of December 31, 2019, we also had federal and state research and development tax credit carryforwards of approximately \$8.5 million and \$5.7 million, respectively.
+These net operating loss and research and development tax credit carryforwards could expire unused and be unavailable to offset future income tax liabilities.

+Under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, if a corporation undergoes an "ownership change," the corporation's ability to use its pre-change NOLs and other pre-change tax attributes, such as research tax credits, to offset its future post-change income and taxes may be limited.
 In general, an "ownership change" occurs if there is a cumulative change in our ownership by "5% shareholders" that exceeds 50 percentage points over a rolling three-year period.
 Similar rules may apply under state tax laws.
-We completed an IRC Section 382/383 analysis through 2018 regarding the limitation of net operating loss and research and development credit carryforwards.
-As a result of the analysis, we have derecognized deferred tax assets for net operating losses and federal and state research and development credits of \$0.8 million from our deferred tax asset schedule as of December 31, 2018.
+We completed an IRC Section 382/383 analysis through March 2019 regarding the limitation of net operating loss and research and development credit carryforwards.
+The analysis concluded that the federal and state carryforwards associated with the NOLs were reduced by the amount of tax attributes estimated to expire during their respective carryforward periods.